dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/themes/theme-development/working-with-templates/embedding-widgets-via-templates.md

-# Embedding Widgets in Your Theme
+# Embedding Widgets via Templates

 You can embed a widget in your theme to make it available on all pages using the chosen template file.
 When you are embedding a widget, you will need to reference the widget's portlet definition <!-- Add link to article explaining portlet definitions in DXP if we will have one? --> to provide some of the component's values.